Why SeqFlow?

 I started to think about a way to simplify the component rendering, and I thought about the following requirements:

-• The component should easily process the asynchronous operations, like the data fetching, and the rendering should be updated when the data is available.
+• The component should easily process asynchronous operations, like data fetching, and the rendering should be updated when the data is available.

-• As developer, I read the component from top to bottom without jumping from the bottom to the top.
-This implies there's no re-rendering of the whole component when the state changes: if something changes, the code explicitly updates the component, the whole component, or a part of it.
+• As a developer, I read the code from top to bottom as it is executed.
+This should also be true for the front-end components.
+This implies that the whole component is not re-rendering when the state changes: if something changes, the code explicitly updates the component or a part of it.

-From this list, I structured the component as an asynchronous function, where the developer can use the async/await syntax to handle the asynchronous operations.
+From this list, I structured components as asynchronous functions, where the developer can use the async/await syntax to handle the asynchronous operations.

 this.renderSync(<div>Loading...</div>);